Jaleel White takes his final bow on "Dancing"

-NEW YORK Jaleel White, the actor famous for playing nerdy neighbour Steve Urkel on TV, is likely repeating his signature line, "Did I do that?" after being sent packing on Tuesday's "Dancing With the Stars" results show.
+NEW YORK Jaleel White, the actor famous for playing nerdy neighbor Steve Urkel on TV, is likely repeating his signature line, "Did I do that?" after being sent packing on Tuesday's "Dancing With the Star" results show.

 The recently introduced dance duel finale gives the show's judges the power to determine which of the lowest-scoring two celebrity contestants ultimately goes home.
 Dancers are judged by a combination of judges' scores and audience voting.